Copositivity, discriminants and nonseparable signed supports

 \subsection{Decomposing the critical system}

-This subsection is devoted to finding SONC decompositions.
-We adapt key ideas appearing in the proof of \cite[Lemma 3.7]{Wang_Nonneg} and rephrase the techniques in terms of the critical system of the polynomial we want to decompose.
+This subsection is devoted to finding SONC decompositions of signomials that have positive singular zeros and its signed support is nonseparable.
+We adapt key ideas appearing in the proof of \cite[Lemma 3.7]{Wang_Nonneg} and rephrase the techniques in terms of the critical system of the signomial we want to decompose.
 The property that links SONC decompositions and the critical system is given in the following lemma.

 \begin{lemma} If $f$ is a circuit signomial with $\Sing_{>0}(f)\neq \varnothing$, then $f$ is copositive. \end{lemma} \begin{proof} By \Cref{lemma:affine:transformation:Adiscriminant} and \Cref{rk:affine:transformation:lower:dimension}, we can assume that $f$ is a full dimensional circuit.
-In this case, $f$ has exactly one extremal point on $\R^n_{>0}$ which is always a minimum \cite[Proposition 3.3]{wolff_nonneg}, so the existence of a positive singular zero implies that this minimum attains value zero and the signomial is copositive. \end{proof}
+In this case, $f$ has exactly one extremal point in $\R^n_{>0}$ which is always a minimum \cite[Proposition 3.3]{wolff_nonneg}.
+So the existence of a positive singular zero implies that this minimum attains value zero and the signomial is copositive. \end{proof}

 In light of \Cref{lemma:singular:circuit:copositive}, we will find a SONC decomposition of a signomial $f$ having a positive singular zero $x_*\in\Sing_{>0}(f)$ by decomposing the critical system as a sum of critical systems of circuit signomials with $x_*$ as a positive singular zero.
 We start by writing the critical system in terms of the barycentric coordinates of the points in $\A_-$.